 Amy Winehouse’s Journey

 With encouragement from her grandmother Cynthia, Amy attended Susi Earnshaw Theatre School for honing her skills for four years.
 When she was ten she formed a rap group named Sweet ‘n’ Sour with her childhood mate Juliette Ashby.
 She received her first guitar when she was thirteen years of age and soon started penning songs.
 Later she went for advanced training at Sylvia YoungTheater School and was turned out of the school at the age of fourteen for lack of commitment.
-She also attended BRIT School, Southgate School and Ashmole School.
+She also attended BRIT School, Southgate School, and Ashmole School.
 Amy Winehouse’s debut album Frank in the year 2003 was acclaimed in UK and was nominated for the Mercury Prize.

 This success was unfortunately followed by a phase of psychological problems such as drug abuse, heavy drinking, mood swings and weight loss.
 However, she turned around and her next album Back to Black in the year 2006 was nominated for six Grammy awards of which it received five.
-With that she tied the record for maximum awards for a female artist and was the first British singer to receive five Grammy awards.
-This included three major categories in the “Big four” namely Record of the Year, Song of the Year and the Best New Artist of the year.
+With that, she tied the record for maximum awards for a female artist and was the first British singer to receive five Grammy awards.
+This included three major categories in the “Big-four” namely Record of the Year, Song of the Year and the Best New Artist of the year.

-Psychological issues with drinking and substance abuse, violent and self destructive behavior and marital problems with husband Blake Fielder Civil pursued this young and talented singer leading to her husband serving time in jail and Amy tottering between her career and her life in 2007 -08.
+Psychological issues with drinking and substance abuse, violent and self-destructive behavior and marital problems with husband Blake Fielder-Civil pursued this young and talented singer leading to her husband serving time in jail and Amy tottering between her career and her life in 2007 -08.

 Once again she turned around and performed at the jazz festival in St. Lucia in May 2009 overcoming technical problems and inclement weather.
 July 2010 saw Amy performing with Mark Ronson at the premiere of a movie.
-October 2010 saw her singing a four song set for promoting her fashion line and December 2010 saw Amy playing a 40 minutes concert at a Russian oligarch’s party.
-Her commitment to music is reiterated with her five dates performance at Brazil in January 2011 and Amy Winehouse is now all set to play in Dubai with other artists in February 2011.
+October 2010 saw her singing a four-song set for promoting her fashion line and December 2010 saw Amy playing a 40 minutes concert at a Russian oligarch’s party.
+Her commitment to music is reiterated with her five dates performance in Brazil in January 2011 and Amy Winehouse is now all set to play in Dubai with other artists in February 2011.

-Among the honors and acknowledgment for her first album Frank, Winehouse earned an Ivor Novello Award from the British Academy of Songwriters for Best Contemporary Song (“Stronger Than Me”), an incorporation in Robert Dimery’s 2006 book, 1001 Albums You Must Hear Before You Die, and a Brit Award selection for Best British Female Solo Artist.
+Among the honors and acknowledgment for her first album Frank, Winehouse earned an Ivor Novello Award from the British Academy of Songwriters for Best Contemporary Song (“Stronger Than Me”), incorporation in Robert Dimery’s 2006 book, 1001 Albums You Must Hear Before You Die, and a Brit Award selection for Best British Female Solo Artist.

 Back to Black, was her second studio album which was selected in many nominations, including six Grammy Awards (counting five wins), three MTV Video Music Awards, two Brit Awards (Best British Album, and won her Best British Female Solo Artist), three World Music Awards, four Ivor Novello Awards, four MTV Europe Music Awards, and it was designated for a MOBO Awards (Best UK Female) and the Mercury Prize (Album of the Year).
 In her entire professional career, Winehouse got 23 awards out of 60 nominations.